Efficient Modeling of Surrogates to Improve Multi-source High-dimensional Integrative Regression: Introduction

-With the promise of more generalizable research findings through integrative analysis of multi-institutional data, much research in recent years has focused on federated learning that achieves information integration while sharing individual-level data.
-Statistical methods for federated learning have predominately focused on attaining communication and statistical efficiency under various supervised regression settings.
-For example, \cite{lin2010relative} studied the statistical efficiency of using the first and second-order summary statistics to approximate the individual-level loss function for integrative analysis. \cite{he2016sparse} utilized this strategy for sparse meta-analysis assuming that the model coefficients from local sites have similar supports.
-Under high dimensional regression settings, \cite{lee2017communication} and \cite{battey2018distributed} conducted communication-efficient distributed learning for the high dimensional model by averaging and truncating the local debiased Lasso estimators \citep[e.g.]{van2014asymptotically}. \cite{cai2021individual} proposed a high dimensional federated learning method that accommodates model heterogeneity across local sites and protects IPD (i.e., complying with the DataSHIELD constraint) by aggregating bias-corrected summary statistics. \cite{jordan2018communication} proposed a surrogate likelihood\footnote{Their ``surrogate likelihood" refers to a proper approximation of the IPD loss, which is irrelevant to the surrogate variable $S$ considered in our work. } approach for communication-efficient aggregation of homogeneous data under the DataSHIELD constraint and \cite{duan2022heterogeneity} extended their framework to address distributional heterogeneity.
-Notably, these developed methods as well as their high-level ideas have been frequently applied in EHR-based biomedical studies \citep{wu2012g,duan2020learning}.
-Nevertheless, all existing federated methods require observing the outcome $Y$ in all local sites.
-In the current set-up with only a few gold labels available in one site and abundant samples with the error-prone surrogate variable $S$ in all sites, directly implementing the existing methods designed for $Y$ on the error-prone $S$ for aggregation can result in severe bias due to both the approximation error of $S$ on $Y$ and the heterogeneity of $Y\mid S$ across the sites.
+With the promise of more generalizable research findings through integrative analysis of multi-institutional data, much research in recent years has focused on federated learning that achieves information integration without sharing individual-level data.
+For example, \cite{he2016sparse} utilized this strategy for sparse meta-analysis assuming that the model coefficients from local sites have similar supports.
+Under high-dimensional settings, \cite{lee2017communication} and \cite{battey2018distributed} conducted communication-efficient distributed learning for the high-dimensional model by averaging and truncating the local debiased Lasso estimators \citeg{van2014asymptotically}. \cite{cai2021individual} proposed a federated learning method that accommodates model heterogeneity across local sites and complies with the DataSHIELD constraint by aggregating bias-corrected summary statistics. \cite{jordan2018communication} proposed an approximate likelihood approach for communication-efficient aggregation of homogeneous data under the DataSHIELD constraint and \cite{duan2022heterogeneity} extended their framework to address distributional heterogeneity.
+Nevertheless, all these methods require observing the outcome $Y$ in all local sites.
+In our current set-up with only a few gold labels available in one site and abundant samples with the error-prone surrogate $S$ in all sites, directly implementing existing methods for $Y$ on the error-prone $S$ can result in severe bias due to the error of $S$ and the heterogeneity of $Y\mid S$ across the sites.